 First of all, in order to transfer the shares of an LLC, the share transfer agreement must be made in writing and the signatures of the seller and the purchaser must be notarized.

 Unless the AoA of the LLC is drafted in a way that the approval of the general assembly is not required to transfer the shares, the approval must be taken.
 The transfer will only take effect with such approval.

-Even though registering the transfer of shares into the share ledger is not compulsory(1), the transfer must be registered at the trade registry and announced in the trade registry gazette.
+Even though registering the transfer of shares into the share ledger is not compulsory, for the sake of transparency and clarity, the transfer of shares should be registered in the share ledger.
+The transfer must be registered at the trade registry and announced in the trade registry gazette.

 If the directors of the company neglect to make an application to the trade registry in order to register the share transfer within thirty days following the approval of the general assembly, the transferor has the right to make a personal application in order to remove his name from the company records in connection with the transferred shares.
 Such removal is important for liability issues as the shareholder of an LLC is liable for the public debts of the company.

 The registration of the transfer is made through a Central Registration Recording System called MERSİS.

 The application through MERSİS must include the following: